 When should I lower my baby’s crib?

 You should lower the crib mattress when your baby starts to push up and pulls with hands, or sit down by herself.

 GREENGARD Gold certification ensures that the crib meets some of the world’s most rigorous and comprehensive standards for low emissions of volatile organic compounds (VOCs) into indoor air.

-It ensures the crib doesn’t contain toxic chemicals which would pollute your indoor air.
+It ensures the crib doesn’t contain toxic chemicals that would pollute your indoor air.